 \section{Preliminaries and Problem Setups}

-\paragraph{Preliminaries: Adversarial attacks and victim models.} We first introduce different kinds of adversarial attacks and exhibit their dependence on \textbf{\VM} (\textbf{victim model}), \textit{i.e.}, the ML model from which attacks are generated.
-Throughout the paper, we will focus on $\ell_{p}$ attacks, where the adversary aims to generate imperceptible input perturbations to fool an {image classifier} \cite{goodfellow2014explaining}.
+\textbf{Preliminaries: Adversarial attack generation.} We first introduce different kinds of adversarial attacks and exhibit their dependence on \textbf{\VM} (\textbf{victim model}), \textit{i.e.}, the ML model from which attacks are generated.
+Throughout the paper, we will focus on $\ell_{p}$ attacks with $p \in \{ 2, \infty \}$, where the adversary aims to generate imperceptible input perturbations to fool an {image classifier} \cite{goodfellow2014explaining}.
 Let $\mathbf x$ and $\boldsymbol \theta$ denote a benign image and the parameters of {\VM}.
 The \textbf{adversarial attack} (\textit{a.k.a}, adversarial example) is defined via the linear perturbation model $\mathbf x^\prime = \mathbf x + \boldsymbol \delta$, where $\boldsymbol \delta = \mathcal A (\mathbf x, \boldsymbol \theta, \epsilon)$ denotes \textbf{adversarial perturbations}, and $\mathcal{A}$ refers to an attack generation method relying on $\mathbf x$, $\btheta$, and the attack strength $\epsilon$ (\textit{i.e.}, the perturbation radius of $\ell_p$ attacks).